 - Best talk and text plan: — Starts at $15/month or $150/year

 T-Mobile is offering one of the best unlimited plan deals right now, with its Magenta Plus unlimited bundle delivering a lot of bang for the buck: For just $85 per month, you get unlimited talk, text, and data as well as HD streaming, 20GB of mobile hotspot data at 4G speeds, and a free Netflix subscription (with two simultaneous HD streams included).
 If you like to travel, you also get 4GB of 4G data in Mexico and Canada as well as unlimited in-flight Wi-Fi where allowed.
 As a result of T-Mobile’s merger with Sprint, Sprint customers are now T-Mobile customers.
+There are also some T-Mobile 5G plans available, but only in some areas.

 Due to the Sprint/T-Mobile merger earlier this year, Sprint no longer exists as a separate brand.
 The brand was discontinued on August 2, 2020.